-Last but not the least; the Arabian breed has been used as the mounts of many famous people in history.
+Last fact about Arabian horses but certainly not the least; the Arabian breed has been used as the mounts of many famous people in history.
 During the American revolutionary war, the primary mount of George Washington was Blueskin, a half Arabian horse.
 Blueskin was sired by the stallion Ranger, obtained from Sultan of Morocco.

 Napoleon Bonaparte, a famous military and political leader of France used to ride a grey Arabian horse named Marengo.
 Genghis Khan and Alexander the Great are some other historical figures who used Arabian horses as their mounts.